JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion3.md

 ### 1. Remove `GetNewInstanceOfAppContext` method and use dependency injection (DI)

 The new approach to obtaining a instance of your application's DbContext is to use DI injection via the class's constructor.
 This removes the need for the  `GetNewInstanceOfAppContext` method.
 See the code below from Example3 shows how to inject the application's DbContext using DI - NOTE: The logger is optional - I use it to log any problems in my code.

+**NOTE:** The documentation contains a page called [Building a tenant change service](https://github.com/JonPSmith/AuthPermissions.AspNetCore/wiki/Building-a-tenant-change-service) that you might like to look at.

 ```c#
 public class InvoiceTenantChangeService : ITenantChangeService